rameshvarun/NeuralKart/README.md

 - Pillow
 - mkdir_p

-### Get BizHawk
+### Get BizHawk (1.12.2)

-Our scripts are all written for the BizHawk emulator, which has embedded Lua scripting.
+Our scripts are all written for the BizHawk emulator (tested in version 1.12.2), which has embedded Lua scripting.
 To get BizHawk you first need to install the prerequisites - https://github.com/TASVideos/BizHawk-Prereqs/releases.
 Then you can download BizHawk and unzip it to any directory - https://github.com/TASVideos/BizHawk/releases/

 ### (Optional) Download Our Weights and Recordings